CipSoft-Tibia/Qt5/qtwebengine/src/3rdparty/chromium/styleguide/c++/c++-features.md

 **Notes:**
 *** promo
-Banned due to only working with 8-bit characters.
-Keep using `base::StringPiece` from `base/strings/`.
+Originally banned due to only working with 8-bit characters.
+Now it is unnecessary because, in Chromium, it is the same type as `std::string_view`.
+Please use `std::string_view` instead.
 ***

 ### Strings Library <sup>[banned]</sup>